AswathiSasikumar/King-County-House-Sales-/README.md

 ## Results

 The Findings of the analysis are detailed below:
-1. Short,Documentary,Game-Show are the genres which got high ratings.
+1.Short,Documentary,Game-Show are the genres which got high ratings.
 ![Genre_Rating](https://user-images.githubusercontent.com/103409242/164956460-78c23bd0-be85-4970-9159-4b11b03423be.png)

 2.Sci-Fi,Adventure,Animation got the maximum gross revenue.